jonathan-vella/architecting-for-success/102-Azure-Landing-Zones/scripts/create-resource-group-with-tags.md

 # Create an Azure Resource Group with Tags

-This script creates an Azure Resource Group with tags.
+This PowerShell script creates an Azure Resource Group with tags.
 The script uses the `New-AzResourceGroup` cmdlet to create the resource group and the `-Tags` parameter to assign tags to the resource group.

 ```powershell
 # Declare your variables